Shaman786/vps-manager/README.md

 ## 🚀 Usage

-Run the tool as root (required for KVM access):
+Run the tool as root:

 ```bash
 vps-manager